The snare drum is the central hub of any drummer’s kit, and will to a large extent define your sound, which is why so many drummers own more than one!

 Naturally, the more you spend on a snare drum, the better the quality of components, shell construction and shell material.
-Snare drums at the upper level will also offer a wider tuning range and more versatile drum tone that will excel both in the studio and on stage.
+Snare drums at the upper level will also offer a wider tuning range and more versatile drum tone that will excel both in the studio and on stage, but there are also some lively options at the cheap end of the market if you're prepared to do your research.

-Whether you’re looking for the best snare drum for rock, funk or jazz, the studio or stage, here’s our pick of the best individual snare drums and snare drum ranges for every budget and drumming ability.
+Whether you’re looking for the best snare drum for rock, funk or jazz, the studio or stage, or even hunting for a marching snare drum, here’s our pick of the best individual snare drums and snare drum ranges for every genre, budget and drumming ability.

 2. Natal Arcadia Acrylic